DeNRuDi/loggerflow/README.md

 - or your custom alarm backends;

 There is also a ready-made interface for quickly connecting your alarm.
-How to connect your custom alarm - see the in "**Creating custom backends/alarms section**".
+How to connect your custom alarm - see in "**Creating custom backends/alarms section**".

 You will see a window like this: